frederic-perez/AmE-dictionary/data/dictionary.md

 __in fold__
 __in hot water__ _idiom_ In trouble.
 __in its own right__ _adv_ :three::hammer: (in my own right)
+__in over (one's) head__ _idiom_ Too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer.
 __in retrospect__ _idiom_ Considering or analyzing the past, with the knowledge that one has now.
 __in short order__
 __in so far as__